-There are guiding principles in lean manufacturing that are designed to improve revenue through reduction of waste.
+There are guiding principles in lean manufacturing that are designed to improve revenue through the reduction of waste.
 Waste affects the bottom line, but it’s become important in the larger environmental scope.
-Regulations, and reputations, are on the line as green manufacturing catches on.
+Regulations and reputations are on the line as green manufacturing catches on.
 Those who choose to maintain dirty operations are increasingly finding themselves on the wrong side of history.

 Competitive manufacturers are able to reduce lead times and provide a competitive service with less waste while remaining friendly to the environment.

 Audits provide valuable insights about equipment usage and potential improvements.
 Audits that target how equipment is used, for example, can catch increased wear on components already prone to breaking down.
-A.J.
-Weller Corporation manufactures “Green Steel” plating that is designed to reduce abrasion in commonly replaceable items like high-speed drills.
 Such plates extend the longevity of replaceable components, reducing costs year over year.

 Outside observers can provide honest assessments and ideas management had not considered.
 They may suggest improvements to the line or provide a full-scope audit that may not have been conducted in a timely manner.
 Any information about what’s happening on the floor can influence high-level thinking and lead to noticeable improvements.